Kosher Food In Dubai and Abu Dhabi

 Ever since the Abraham Accords were signed in September 2020, cementing peace and diplomatic relations between Israel and the United Arab Emirates, things have been moving fast and furious on the kosher food front.
 Here, we overview the developments revolving around kosher food in Dubai and Abu Dhabi, the two largest emirates in the UAE.

-As of now, there are three kosher food options in the UAE, though they are centered for the time being in Dubai, as that is where the core Jewish community is located.
+There are numerous kosher food options in the UAE, with a practically new restaurant coming online every week.
+However, the kosher food scene is centered in Dubai for the time being, as that is where the core Jewish community is located.

-- Chabad of the UAE is hosting Shabbat meals at The Address Dubai Marina Hotel for a fee, and RSVP is required.
+Chabad of the UAE is currently hosting Shabbat meals on Friday night and Shabbat lunch at The Address Dubai Marina Hotel.
+The fee showing on the website is $75 for dinner and $45 for lunch.
+RSVP is required and can be completed here.

 An Overview Of The Two Largest Emirates